vagabond1215/RPG/README.md

 New activity skills – **Swimming**, **Sailing** and **Horseback Riding** – progress through time spent performing their respective activities.
 Progression helpers for these skills live in `assets/data/outdoor_skills.ts`.

+### Gathering

+Resource collection skills such as **Mining**, **Foraging**, **Logging**, **Herbalism**, **Pearl Diving**, **Gardening**, and **Farming** now belong to a dedicated Gathering category.

 ### Magical Proficiencies

 Characters now track separate proficiencies for Stone, Water, Wind, Fire, Ice, Thunder, Dark, Light, Destructive, Healing, Reinforcement, Enfeebling and Summoning.
-The `gainProficiencyWithChance` function in `script.js` calculates how these values increase when spells are cast.
+The `applySpellProficiencyGain` helper in `assets/data/spell_proficiency.js` calculates how these values increase when spells are cast.
 The spellbook requires a character to meet the proficiency threshold in both a spell's element and its school before it can be used.

 ### Weapon Skills